bcosca/fatfree/readme.md

 A sub-template may in turn contain any number of <include> directives.
 F3 allows unlimited nested templates.

 You can specify filenames with something other than .htm or .html file extensions, but it's easier to preview them in your Web browser during the development and debugging phase.
 The template engine is not limited to rendering HTML files.
-In fact you can use the template engine to serve other kinds of files.
+In fact you can use the template engine to render other kinds of files.

 The `<include>` directive also has an optional `if` attribute so you can specify a condition that needs to be satisfied before the sub-template is inserted:-